 AVP Advocates are familiar with local LGBT friendly organizations and social service agencies.

-An Advocate will listen to you in a non-judgemental and confidential manner.
+An Advocate will listen to you in a non-judgmental and confidential manner.

 Staff and trained volunteers provide assistance in filing police reports and court paperwork, going to court appearances and filing claims for victim assistance benefits.